Integrated Seminar 101 Section 4 Honors

 Shri Purohit Swami, translator.
 Bhagavad-Gita.
 Skylight Paths, 2001 (ISBN 1893361284)

-Rodney Frey, with Lawrence Aripa, Tom Yellowtail and others.
+Rodney Frey, Lawrence Aripa and Tom Yellowtail, ed.
 Stories That Make the World: Oral Traditions of the Indian Peoples of the Inland Northwest.
 University of Oklahoma Press, 1995 (ISBN 0806131314)

 Class Session days, times, and locations: